 Figure C-4: NR connected to the 5G CN, LTE interworking with NR via inter node interface.
 In this scenario it is assumed that there is an interface between RAN nodes (FFS)

 Figure C-5: NR connected to the 5G CN, eLTE connected to the EPC.
 In this scenario it is assumed that there is an interface between CN nodes (FFS)

+Due to the decreased possibility to perform efficient inter RAT mobility and tight coordination between eLTE and NR scenario C-5 is down prioritised with respect to other scenarios.

+Figure C-6: eLTE and NR supported in the same RAN node and connected to a single NextGen CN via a single interface.
+Interworking between NR and eLTE is either handled internally to the RAN or via an inter RAN nodes interface.
+In this scenario it is assumed that there is an interface between RAN nodes (FFS)